pmalec1/C-Maclaurin-SIN-COS-Calculator/README.md

 ```
 ## RULES
 * All input data should be numbers
-* Number of  components(value variable named ""  ) must be between 0 and 9
+* Number of  components(value variable named "number_of_components"  ) must be between 0 and 9 it depends on size of variable
-* Number of interations(value variable named ""  ) must be positive greater or equal to 0
+* Number of interations(value variable named "number_of_modifications"  ) must be positive greater or equal to 0
 * The program takes into account the periodicity of the sine  and cosine functions for better results (approximations)
 it is caused by approximation of the function value with Maclaurin series.